foamliu/Gaze/README.md

 ![image](https://github.com/foamliu/Gaze/raw/master/images/upload.PNG)

-It could automatically package the gaze project to docker image and push the image to the docker hub.
+It automatically packs the gaze project to docker image and pushes the image to the docker hub.
-Finally, it could generate a yaml file and deploy it on azure stack.
+Finally, it generates a yaml file and deploy it on azure stack.

 ![image](https://github.com/foamliu/Gaze/raw/master/images/homepage.PNG)